HamzaShabbir517/caravel_BrqRV_EB1/README.md

 ### Testing of Design

-1.Go to verilog/dv/BrqRV_EB1/ directory
+Go to verilog/dv/BrqRV_EB1/ directory

 1. Set the GCC_PATH environment variable.
 2. Set the PDK_PATH environment variable.
+3. Copy the given program hex file into uart.hex.
-3. run the make commad for RTL simulation
+4. run the make commad for RTL simulation
-4. run the SIM=GL make command for netlist simulation
+5. run the SIM=GL make command for netlist simulation